jergra/react-native-tinder-vercel/readme.txt

 C:\webdev\react-native-tinder is deployed at:
     https://expo.dev/@jergra43/react-native-tinder
 It was Expo that took care of this deployment.
-But using the app is a two-stage process where we go to the above url then click again or alternatively read a QR code on that page, so that the app can then function on a phone.
+But using the app is a two-stage process where we go to the above url and then read a QR code on that page, so that the app can then function on a phone.

-we want a deployment that opens, on a phone (that has Expo on it), with one click, the following link:
+We want a deployment that opens, on a phone (that has Expo on it), with one click, the following link:
     exp://exp.host/@jergra43/react-native-tinder

-deployment on vercel makes this possible.
+Deployment on vercel makes this possible.

 to start locally:
     double cick on index.html in Windows Explorer